|Juan R. Anciso – Professor and Extension Vegetable Specialist Texas AgriLife Extension Service Department of Horticulture Sciences

 Weslaco, TX 78596

 Since 2002, Dr. Anciso has been the Extension Vegetable Specialist for the 21 county area of District 12 which stretches from Brownsville to Eagle Pass.
 He had coordinated the IPM program for citrus and vegetable pests as the IPM Agent for Hidalgo and Cameron counties from the Hidalgo County Extension office from 1989 thru 2002.
-Dr. Anciso has written several scientific and popular articles on vegetable pest management and food safety.
-He attends the annual USDA IR-4 Food Use Workshop as the plant pathology representative for Texas.
-He also represents Texas on the National Good Agricultural Practices committee and National GAPs Harmonization effort that addresses GAPs food safety in produce.
+Dr. Anciso’s area of research and extension education is vegetable pest management, vegetable production and food safety on the farm known as Good Agricultural Practices (GAPs).
+He has written several scientific and popular articles on vegetable pest management and food safety on the farm.
+He is a lead trainer for the Produce Safety Alliance which provides the grower trainings required by the Produce Safety Rule.
+He also represents Texas on the National Good Agricultural Practices committee and United Fresh’s GAPs Harmonization effort that addresses GAPs food safety in produce.

 Bachelor of Science, Biology Texas A&M University ’83